Zoom Dual Monitors | Setup

 Zoom Dual Monitors

-How your Zoom monitors are set up can make or break your teaching experience; it really has a significant impact.
+How your Zoom monitors are set up can make or break your teaching experience; it has a significant impact.
 The dual monitor display feature on Zoom lets you see callers on one monitor and the screens you’re sharing on the other concurrently.

 For instance, we’ve noticed a common problem when sharing PowerPoint slides on Zoom using the dual monitor setup.
-PowerPoint will by default revert to ‘presenter view’ when it senses that an extra screen has been added.
+PowerPoint will, by default, revert to ‘presenter view’ when it senses that an extra screen has been added.

 This comes in handy when using a projector in a live class; it can detect the projector as the 2nd screen and ‘presenter view’ on your PC.
-So let’s look at the requirements for the dual-monitor setup, the process of setting up dual monitors, and how to fix the PowerPoint issue.
+So, let’s look at the requirements for the dual-monitor setup, the process of setting up dual monitors, and how to fix the PowerPoint issue.

 What Are the Technical Requirements for Dual Zoom Monitors?